Rustburg High School: Athletics

 The school's mascot is the Red Devil and its athletic teams participate in the AA Seminole District in the Virginia High School League.
 Its colors are red, white, and black.
 Rustburg High School was previously associated with the owl as a mascot, but the only remaining evidence of that nickname is in the school's annual yearbook, which has been known as The Owl since its first publication in 1941.

 Historically, the school's biggest athletic successes have come in football and softball.
 Rustburg's football team won Class AA state championships in 1990, 1993, and 2000, in addition to losing in the finals in 1987 and 1998.
-In softball, Rustburg claimed the 1993, 1994, and 1997 Class AA state championships, losing in the finals in 1982 and 1999.
-The school has Class AA state championships in girls volleyball (1992) and boys track and field (1978).
+In softball, Rustburg claimed the 1993, 1994, 1997, and 2021 Class AA state championships, losing in the finals in 1982 and 1999.
+The school has Class AA state championships in girls volleyball 1992, 2020 and 2021 and boys track and field 1978 and 2024.

 Rustburg's baseball team started to have some success when taken over by head coach Barry Godsey.
 The Red Devils went to the 2009 Virginia High School League State Championship where they lost to Poquoson High.
-The next year the Red Devils made it back to the AA Regional III Tournament where they faced a tough lose in the first round.
+The next year the Red Devils made it back to the AA Regional III Tournament where they faced a tough loss in the first round.
 The Red Devils had yet to make it back to the Regional Tournament.

 However, in 2015 under the new leadership of head coach Christopher Carr, the Red Devils baseball team furthered their success and went on to accomplish the feat of becoming the AA Regional III Tournament Champions.
 They were later knocked out in the first round of the state championship.
 The following year (2016), the Rustburg baseball team went on to lose the Regional title but later came back and accomplished their ultimate goal by winning the 3A State Championship for the first time in school history.